gouniverse/vaultstore/docs/technical_reference.md

 - Filtering by ID or token (single or multiple values)
 - Pagination with limit and offset
 - Sorting with order by and sort direction
-- Option to include deleted records
+- Option to include soft-deleted records with `SetSoftDeletedInclude(true)`
+- Option to retrieve only soft-deleted records with `SetSoftDeletedOnly(true)`
 - Option to only count records

 For detailed usage examples, see the [Query Interface documentation](./query_interface.md).